olddognewflex/OldDogNewFlex.com/src/content/learn/astro-migration-journey.md

 }
 ```

-Don't get me wrong - Next.js is fantastic.
-But for a content-focused blog, I was loading React for... what exactly?
-To display static text?
+Next.js is brilliant—if you’re building the next Facebook.
+But for a blog?
+I was loading React just to spit out some
+static text.
+My blog posts weren’t exactly interactive masterpieces requiring client-side hydration and the
+computational power of a small country.

 ## Enter Astro

-Astro's philosophy resonated with me immediately:
+Astro's philosophy hit me like a breath of fresh air (or at least, less polluted air):

 - Ship zero JavaScript by default
 - Use the right tool for each component